Skip to main content

 Lake County, MinnesotaLimited DataMesotrophic

-No invasive species are currently listed at Frog Lake — the lake remains off the Minnesota infested-waters roster.
+Frog Lake has no invasive species recorded in Minnesota state databases as of 2023, though prevention practices still apply at all access points.
 The fishery is bass-led, with 3 documented species across the lake's records.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-12.
 Grade methodology: LakeGrade methodology.